-- 1.1 To consider the draft strategy which outlines the emerging priorities of the SoSafe partnership for the next three years; The Strategy was reviewed which by the Responsible Authorities Group (RAG) at its meeting on 26th October 2020 and a presentation was given to the Portfolio Holders Advisory Group on the 12 January 2021 where Members supported the objectives set out in the Strategy. - 1.2 The Council's Constitution includes the Community Safety Strategy as a Budget and Policy Framework item and as such the draft document, post consideration by the Executive, will be reviewed by the Overview & Scrutiny Committee.
-The Budget and Policy Framework requires the final report/strategy, incorporating comments made by that Committee, to be reconsidered by the Executive and reviewed again by the Overview and Scrutiny Committee, prior to recommendation to Council which will be heard and considered at its meeting to be held in July 2021.
+- 1.1 To consider the proposed final strategy which outlines the emerging priorities of the SoSafe partnership for the next three years; The Strategy was reviewed by The SoSafe Community Safety Partnership (RAG) at its meeting on 26th October 2020 and a presentation was given to the Portfolio Holders Advisory Group on the 12 January 2021 where Members supported the objectives set out in the Strategy. - 1.2 The Council's Constitution includes the Community Safety Strategy as a Budget and Policy Framework item and as such the draft document, post consideration by the Executive, will be reviewed by the Overview & Scrutiny Committee.
+This initial stage happened at the February 2021 meetings of the Executive and Overview & Scrutiny Committee.
+The Budget and Policy Framework requires the final report/strategy, incorporating comments made by that Committee, to be re-considered by the Executive and reviewed again by the Overview and Scrutiny Committee (which will happen at their March 2021 meetings) and prior to recommendation to Council which will be heard and considered at its meeting to be held in July 2021.